miairene/miairene.github.io/_projects/l_thestroll.md

 Official Sundance Selection<br>Streaming on HBO<br>Documentary about trans sex workers in the Meatpacking District, NYC in the 1980s and 90s.

-"archival images that sparkle with joy, banter and sorority, even as they detail brutality and precarity." - New York Times
+"archival images that sparkle with joy, banter and sorority, even as they detail brutality and precarity." -  <a href="https://www.nytimes.com/2023/06/22/movies/the-stroll-review-documentary.html">The New York Times</a>
 Animation 2023